AmrBedir/Probability_Project/README.md

 ### What is required in the project?

-Write a C# program for the following project (Only two students can work together as a team).
+Write a C# program for the following project:
 * Input:
   * n: number of items.
   * Ai: the items values (Not sorted) from i=1 to n